genehaus/bulkRNA-seq/README.md

-## bulk RNA seq data analysis <br> Written by Hyojin.
+## Bulk RNA seq data analysis <br> Written by Hyojin.
 Kim <br>  In June 2022

 <br>
 <br>

 This analysis is based on the data from mice. <br>
-For human data analysis, you can check my script through this link https://github.com/genehaus/bulkRNA-seq_2021/blob/main/code/run_process.new.R
+For human data analysis, you can check my script through this link. <br> https://github.com/genehaus/bulkRNA-seq_2021/blob/main/code/run_process.new.R

 1. Install nf-core/rnaseq<br>